FinnTheHero/FinnGet/README.md

 **Disclaimer:** FinnGet is not affiliated with `screenfetch` or `neofetch`.
 The purpose of this project is to provide a similar experience on Windows systems using PowerShell.
 ```

-Feel free to customize the content according to your project's specific details and requirements.
-Once you have set up your project on PowerShell Gallery and made any necessary updates, remember to update the installation and usage instructions accordingly.